Prime number theorem for regular Toeplitz subshifts: Introduction

-\textbf{Working Conjecture:} {\em Each ergodic and aperiodic measure-theoretic dynamical system has a strictly ergodic model in which a PNT fails}
+\textbf{Working Conjecture:} {\em Each ergodic and aperiodic\footnote{{The set of periodic points has measure zero.}} measure-theoretic dynamical system has a strictly ergodic model in which a PNT fails.}

-which, if true, makes Sarnak's postulate even harder to realize.
+{If true}, this makes Sarnak's postulate even harder to realize.
 The present paper should be viewed as introductory steps in trying to understand the conjecture.

-A PNT can be reformulated as the existence of a limit of $\frac1N\sum_{n<N}f(T^nx)\Lambda(n)$, where $\Lambda$ stands for the von Mangoldt function: $\Lambda(p^\ell)=\log p$ for $\ell\geq1$ and 0 otherwise.
-In the last decade, the PNT problem in dynamics goes in parallel with a related to it Sarnak's conjecture \cite{Sa} on M\"obius orthogonality:
+A PNT can be reformulated as the existence of a limit of $\frac1N\sum_{n<N}f(T^nx)\Lambda(n)$, where $\Lambda$ stands for the von Mangoldt function: $\Lambda(p^\ell)=\log p$ for $\ell\geq1$ and 0 otherwise. {Proving dynamical prime number theorems for zero entropy systems is closely related to Sarnak's M\"obius disjointness conjecture \cite{Sa}:}